-Does the term “second cousin once removed” baffle you?
-It’s ok if it does because the easy family relationship chart that you will find in this post will definitely help you.
-I know that it can be confusing what with all these different terms that are used, so let me help you make sense of it all.
+Does the term “second cousin, once removed” baffle you?
+It’s OK if it does because the easy family relationship chart in this post will definitely help you to understand what it all means.

-As they maybe close to us, (i.e. visit them regularly), you may know that they are a child from a sibling of one of your parents.
+As they maybe close to us, (i.e. we may visit them regularly), you will know that they are a child from a sibling of one of your parents.
 Hope I haven’t confused you there.
-Please read it again if I have.

 But what about more complex relationships such as second cousin, second cousin once removed or even fifth cousin twice removed?

 If someday you meet a cousin would you know how to refer to them?

 You may like to check out the following video that will help you to understand it all.
 I think it’ll make you understand what all these different family relationships actually mean.

 After watching the video you can check out the rest of the post.
 And also download the Family Tree Relationship Calculator that you can refer to whenever you want.

 Before I continue I would like to thank Family Tree UK for their kind permission in allowing me to feature their relationship calculator in this post.

 I have provided a link to a PDF file containing calculator that you can download.